joygeo007/Chat_with_pdf/README.md

 # Chat_with_pdf
-an app that helps you to query your pdf (uses openai models)
+an app that helps you to query your pdf (uses openai API)